jmorganca/ollama/README.md

 ### Linux/Windows CUDA (NVIDIA)
 *Your operating system distribution may already have packages for NVIDIA CUDA.
 Distro packages are often preferable, but instructions are distro-specific.
 Please consult distro-specific docs for dependencies if available!*

-Note: at present, Ollama is optimized for GPU usage on linux, and requires the CUDA libraries at a minimum to compile even if you do not have an NVIDIA GPU.

 Install `cmake` and `golang` as well as [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) development and runtime packages.
 Then generate dependencies:
 ```